mematron/Arminta/README.md

 ---

+### Kill Ineffective Registry

+When ARMINTA repeatedly targets a process with `kill_top_proc` or `kill_extension_renderers` without observing any reward improvement across subsequent steps, that process name is added to the **Kill Ineffective** registry.
+Processes in this list are de-prioritized as kill targets going forward.
+The registry surfaces on the live dashboard as a warning panel: if a process appears there, ARMINTA has learned that terminating it does not improve performance and has adjusted its behavior accordingly.
+The registry persists across sessions via the state pickle.

+---

 ### Idle Maintenance Pass

 Every 500 steps (~20 minutes at current step rate), when CPU utilization is below 25% and PSI pressure is low, ARMINTA runs a proactive maintenance pass independent of the reactive discovery loop.
 This is not triggered by stress or metric breach: it fires during genuine calm.